rssarto/wirecard-technical-challenge/README.md

 # wirecard-technical-challenge

 # How to Run the project

-After cloning the project repository please access the project directory and run commands below:
+<p>After cloning the project repository please access the project directory and run commands below:</p>

 	-> mvn clean package
 	-> java -jar ./target/wirecard-techincal-challenge-0.0.1-SNAPSHOT.jar

 # Architecture and Design applied
 <p>We used SpringBoot to provide the backend api as a REST service taking advantage of its starter projects in order to decrease the effort to build an application.</p>

 <p>In the REST api we're using application/json to communicate with the external world and we also applied HATEOAS to control / authorize the interaction with the resources the API provides.</p>